 If a person spends $300 on average at their destination, then the biggest money hoggers are

 - Other – $18

 Eating, transportation, and shopping alone account for more than 75% of your expenses so make sure to set aside a big portion of your budget for that and plan the rest of your expenditure accordingly.
-This makes sense, since we go abroad mainly to enjoy and experience things we normally don’t get at home.
-So indulge in pleasing your taste buds by eating exotic foods, take in the magnificent vistas of the country by traveling far and wide and enjoy every minute of your travel abroad.
+This makes sense since we go abroad mainly to enjoy and experience things we normally don’t get at home.
+So indulge in pleasing your taste buds by eating exotic foods, take in the magnificent vistas of the country by travelling far and wide and enjoy every minute of your travel abroad.